mikekreuzer/Scipio/README.md

 # Scipio

+Carthago delenda est!

 <img align="right" src="Scipio_head.png" alt="Scipio Africanus">

-Scipio scripts the download & building frameworks of Cocoa frameworks.
+Scipio scripts the download & build of Cocoa frameworks.
 Scipio's offered as an alternative to Carthage and CocoaPods.

-Scipio uses Cartfiles as Carthage and the basic workflow is the same:
+Scipio uses the same Cartfiles as Carthage and the basic workflow is the same:

 1. Install Scipio
 2. Create a Cartfile that lists the frameworks you’d like to use
 3. Type <code>scipio</code> and Scipio will fetch and build each framework you’ve listed
 4. Drag the framework binaries into your application’s Xcode project

 ## CocoaPods, Carthage and Scipio.
-Carthago delenda est!

 [CocoaPods](http://cocoapods.org/) is the grandfather of dependency management for Cocoa.
 [Carthage](https://github.com/Carthage/Carthage) was created to be a decentralized alternative.
 Carthage was written in Swift, and not only Swift, but some of the most experimental bits of Swift.
 I love Swift.
 I love the idea of Carthage, so I wrote Scipio, in Python.
 Python isn't going to get experimental again any time soon, and decoupling the language of this tool and the still rapidly changing language it's used to build means for (I hope) a lot less heartache.